nsomar/OALayoutAnchor/README.md

 There are several unit tests covering most of the Equality constraints.
 Unit test for covering Greater than or Lesser than are coming next.

+Test are currently running for iOS 8 only, test for iOS 7 are coming next.

 The following a [human readable](https://raw.githubusercontent.com/oarrabi/OALayoutAnchor/master/Example/Tests/tests.transcript.txt?token=ABZLPLZHHBeo2g41rVZSKjCf-_DnrTnFks5ViydLwA%3D%3D) text subscript (generated with [specipy](https://github.com/oarrabi/specipy)).